 Candy Litchfield is a South African television personality best known for being a presenter on Channel O from 1997 to 2003.

-Candy Litchfield co-hosted the first season of Idols SA way back in 2002 with Matthew Stewardson but midway through the season, Matthew was fired after relapsing into a longstanding drug and alcohol problem.
+Candy Litchfield co-hosted Idols SA season 1 way back in 2002 with Matthew Stewardson but midway through the season, Matthew was fired after relapsing into a longstanding drug and alcohol problem.
 He was replaced by Sami Sabiti who co-hosted the remainder of the season with Litchfield.

 Candy’s rise to stardom began when she won the Miss Swaziland crown in 1992 and an unforgettable place in the subsequent Miss World competition.